This story started here.

 "Something’s bugging you," Kelly said after a moment.

 Stephanie slumped in her seat.
-“I should have figured it out sooner, by searching this bus, and the body, and the other murder scene, much more carefully, before I started questioning people.
-As Jan Sleet — the great detective, yes, and yes, I know her — said to me once, if you don’t examine the scene, thoroughly, before you question the people, you won’t know what questions to ask.”
+"I should have figured it out sooner, by searching this bus, as you said before, and the body, and the other murder scene, much more carefully, before I started questioning people.
+As Jan Sleet — the great detective, yes, and yes, I know her — said to me once, if you don’t examine the scene, thoroughly, before you question the people, you won’t know what questions to ask."